GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
+> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
+Therefore testing is usually the most mis-scheduled part of programming.
 >
-> ~ *Daniel T. Barry*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts